-How is a cartel proceeding adjudicated?
+How is a cartel proceeding adjudicated or determined?

-A cartel matter is primarily adjudicated by the Board.
+The Board can initiate an inspection about an undertaking or an association of undertakings upon complaint or ex officio.
+Cartel matters are primarily adjudicated by the Board.
 Enforcement is supplemented with private lawsuits as well.
 Private suits against cartel members are tried before regular courts.
 Due to a treble damages clause allowing litigants to obtain three times their loss as compensation, private antitrust litigations increasingly make their presence felt in the cartel enforcement arena.
 Most courts wait for the decision of the Competition Authority and build their own decision on that decision.